 am a national security professional working at the intersection of technology and public policy.
 Currently, I'm at Facebook working to protect democratic systems from malign actors.

 Previously, I was a civil servant at the Department of Defense.
 During this time, I served as a Director for Intelligence at the National Security Council, where I led the U.S. Government's efforts to detect and counter state-led efforts to interfere in democratic systems and elections both at home and around the world.
-My projects included coordinating the global expulsion of 153 Russian intelligence officers from the United States and 29 other nations in response to the 2018 nerve gas attack in the UK, centralizing the agency-led task-forces working to secure election infrastructure, and implementing a suite of technical reforms to intelligence activities designed to strengthen privacy protections for Americans.
-I also held a variety of senior roles at the Department of Defense, where I focused on organized crime, corruption, and Russian political and foreign policy strategy.
+Prior to joining the NSC, I served in a variety of roles at the Department of Defense, where I focused on organized crime, corruption, and Russian political and foreign policy strategy.